k8gb-io/k8gb/docs/deploy_route53.md

 * Experiment

-Now you can scale `eu-west-1` back and observe that traffic is routed back.
+Now you can scale `eu-west-1` back and observe that traffic is routed back to the primary cluster.

 In addition, you can test `roundRobin` load balancing strategy, which is spreading the traffic over the clusters in active-active mode.